govau/content-guide/_content-structure/bullet-point-lists.md

   content= "
 Awareness week agenda:

-- Community morning tea hosted by the Director.
+- We will host a community morning tea.
-- Launch of awareness week book.
+- The Minister will launch the book.
 "
 %}